kanej/lein-s3-sync/README.md

 # lein-s3-sync [![Build Status](https://travis-ci.org/kanej/lein-s3-sync.png)](https://travis-ci.org/kanej/lein-s3-sync)

-A Leiningen plugin to synchronise the file contents of a local folder to Amazon's S3 service.
+A Leiningen plugin to synchronise the contents of a local folder to a bucket on Amazon's S3 service.

-Currently only local push to S3 is supported, with upload happening if the file doesn't exist on S3 or its MD5 hash doesn't match.
+The sync operates recursively within the local file directory.
+Files are compared by MD5 hash with their remote equivalent and pushed if it does not exist or has been changed locally.

+Useful for pushing the html/js/css output files of a leiningen project to S3 for hosting.

 ## Usage

-Put `[lein-s3-sync "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-s3-sync 0.1.0-SNAPSHOT`.
+Put `[lein-s3-sync "0.1.0"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-s3-sync 0.1.0`.

-Add to your profile a s3-sync map, specifying your S3 credential, the bucket to upload to and the local directory to synce:
+Add to your profile an s3-sync config map, specifying your S3 credentials, the bucket to upload to and the local directory to sync:

     :s3-sync {
-      :access-key "..."
+      :access-key "XXX"
-      :secret-key "..."
+      :secret-key "XXX"
       :local-dir  "./out"
       :bucket     "mybucket"
     }